waseemRIT/MediConnect/README.md

-Certainly!
-Below is a template for a README file that you can use as a starting point.
-It provides a brief introduction to your application, installation instructions, usage details, and a description of the functionality.

----

 # MediConnect Database Interface

 MediConnect is a user-friendly desktop application designed to manage healthcare-related data seamlessly.
 It utilizes a MySQL backend to store and retrieve patient, provider, appointment, treatment, and billing information effectively.